skyvine/personal-code/README.md

 to be always available.
 The one written in R7RS makes sense regardless of implementation, while the one written in GNU Guile uses Guile-specific features, and re-exports everything from the R7RS version of the module.
-The other exception is the `base` project, which contains code that should be installed to the root of the namespace (currently, this is only the aforementioned `standard.scm`).
+The other exception is the `base` project, which contains code that should be installed to the root of the namespace.

 # Notes: Style and other decisions
 This is not exhaustive or definitive.
 I feel the need to justify some of my decisions